It’s not all soccer practice and Starbucks runs. Homemaking is a real job that can save you the equivalent of a full-time salary. Here’s how.

 - Cook from scratch whenever you can.

-Stick to these rules and you will be way ahead of the game.
-If you feel overwhelmed with money saving tips and advice, just go back to those three.
+If you feel overwhelmed with money-saving tips and advice, just go back to those three.
 Keep working at them until you’ve mastered them.
 They will take you the furthest of all.
+Stick to these rules, and you will be ahead of the game.

-This can get into tricky territory, because homemade is not always a money saver.
-Making things at home like soap and quilts can function as a hobby and an affordable way to give gifts.
-But it can also lead to buying unnecessary crafting supplies, wasted time, and frustration at making something that could have been purchased for less.
+This can get into tricky territory because homemade is not always a money saver.
+Making things at home, like soap and quilts, can be a hobby and an affordable way to give gifts.
+But it can also lead to unnecessary crafting supplies, wasted time, and frustration at making something that could have been purchased for less.